Dorset Coast Path: Lyme Regis to Poole

 Lyme Regis to Poole in 7 Days Walking Code: DO8

-This is the longest of our holidays from Lyme Regis to Poole.
+This is the longer of our 2 itineraries from Lyme Regis to Poole.
 Walking the whole route over 7 walking days is a great way to explore the area in more detail.
-The average daily mileage on this holiday is 12 miles and your longest day of walking is 15 miles.
+The average daily mileage on this holiday is 12 miles with the longest day being 15 miles.
 This holiday lets you enjoy the trail and local towns along the way in a more relaxed pace.

 |Day 1||Travel to Lyme Regis for your first nights accommodation|